Urocortin III

 Urocortin III, a 38–41 amino acid peptide, is a member of the CRF (corticotropin-releasing factor), also known as CRH (corticotropin-releasing hormone) family of peptides, with a long evolutionary lineage.

-Separate chromosomes harboring two exons each are home to the genes encoding UCN, UCN2, and UCN3.
+Separate chromosomes harbouring two exons each are home to the genes encoding UCN, UCN2, and UCN3.
 A gene on human chromosome 10p15 at location 5.40 Mb encodes the urocortin, UCN III, which has been discovered more recently.
 A 161 amino acid precursor is produced when the UCN III gene is translated.
 Mature UCN III with 38 or 41 amino acids would be produced by proteolytic cleavage between arginine- or threonine-lysine residues.
 Human plasma contains both the 38 and 41 amino acid forms of UCN III, although the 38 amino acid form is more prevalent, according to findings from high-performance liquid chromatography.

 Each urocortin peptide has a distinct expression location and function, yet they all share conserved structural similarity.
 Urocortins' structures, as determined by nuclear magnetic resonance, exhibit alpha-helical secondary structures, which support biological activity and binding selectivity.